lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/README.md

     01. [Using Custom Fonts](./TypographySetup/Fonts)

 01. Text Editors:
-    - Implement the basic text editors for the site, which includes a plain editor and Rich text editor.
+    - Implement the basic text editors for the site, which includes a Rich Text editor and Plain Text editor.
       - For an overview of the editors, see [CanvasX Editors](/Components/Editors/CX_Editors/).
     - `RichText`: Use tokens from `cx-Elements` to define available text styling options.